Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 1/27/2022 Release

+#### Notes

+This is an update for web only

+#### Features

+**For web** - Ability to convert observations from one type to another (IOC/NCI/Conforming), the annotation colors in photos are updated as well.
+Added a Kessler report template.
+Removed the 'Promote to Global' button from inspection point editing.

 ## 12/23/2022 Release

 #### Notes